Actors' Fidelity League: The Fidelity contract

 Equity members labelled their Fidelity rivals as "Fidos", suggesting their subservience to the PMA.
 Cohan embraced the term, saying to League members "if anyone asks, are you Equity or Fidelity, tell him 'Fido'".
 After negotiating with the PMA, Cohan presented a new contract to Fidelity for its approval.
 The Fidelity contract went beyond what Equity had asked for in terms of compensation, but Equity's secretary Grant Stewart pointed out there was nothing to hold producers to these terms.
 To allay concerns of contract enforcibility, Fidelity officers floated a new provision requiring a bond subscribed to by both signing parties to ensure compliance.

 After Cohan and PMA delegate Arthur Hopkins met with Samuel Gompers in Washington, D.C., the latter made clear the AFL's continued support for Equity's position.
 Events were now overtaking Fidelity's attempt to influence the strike's direction.
-On August 30, 1919 the Schubert-owned Hippodrome Theatre gave in to the striking Chorus Equity Association and signed a new Equity contract.
+On August 30, 1919, the Shubert-owned Hippodrome Theatre gave in to the striking Chorus Equity Association and signed a new Equity contract.